gianni-rosato/svt-av1-psy/README.md

 Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame

+- `--max-32-tx-size` *0 and 1*

+Restricts available transform sizes to a maximum of 32x32 pixels.
+Can help slightly improve detail retention at high fidelity CRFs.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: